 A new gaming monitor can enhance your gaming experience and even make you a more competitive player.
-But picking the right monitor for you can be confusing, especially when deciding what’s most important of specifications like resolution, refresh rate, or response time.
+But picking the best monitor for you can be confusing, especially when deciding the most important specifications, like resolution, refresh rate, or response time.
 Our top pick is the because of it’s excellent display and G-Sync technology.

-We’ve compiled a collection of the best gaming monitors to help you find the right addition to your gaming PC.
-They offer the latest and greatest technologies, from 4K resolution, to G-Sync, and fast refresh rates, all at great prices.
+We’ve compiled a collection of the best gaming monitors to help you find the right addition to your gaming PC or gaming laptop.
+They offer the latest and greatest technologies, from 4K resolution to G-Sync and fast refresh rates, all at great prices.

 Best gaming monitors

-- Best gaming monitor: Asus ROG Swift PG279Q
+- Best gaming monitor: Asus Rog Swift PG35VQ

 - Best 4K gaming monitor: Acer Predator X27